swyxio/ai-notes/Resources/Good AI Podcasts and Newsletters.md

 A live updating list of good ai podcasts and newsletters by swyx.
 Please feel free to PR your additions and I'll take a look.

 > this ended up being the best list — [Andrew Chen](https://twitter.com/andrewchen/status/1642626083962130432?s=46&t=90xQ8sGy63D2OtiaoGJuww)
+>
+> here are some great podcasts that cover AI in unique & interesting ways - [Lex Fridman](https://x.com/swyx/status/1926738970475397140)

 ## Podcasts